 NOTE: As of April 1st, 2022, Fannie Mae began requiring that appraisers use the ANSI standard.
 This condition must be met before Fannie Mae will agree to a mortgage.
 For more information, you can view Fannie Mae’s guidelines here.

 For every structure – no matter the type or size – our draftspersons measure to the interior walls, but there is a difference in how that measurement is calculated to represent the property best.
 For most homes – in particular standalone, single family residences – our draftsperson will measure up to the interior walls but calculate the measurement to the exterior walls.
-This is done to better represent the footprint of the home and actual, usable build-out.
-Our drafters can accurately estimate the thickness of the walls using a number of tools.
+This is done to better represent the footprint of the home and actual, completed build.
+Our drafters can accurately estimate the thickness of the walls using specialized tools.
 A door jamb or window frame will provide a good indicator for how thick the walls are.

-Why don’t the Dimensions in my floor plan add up to total square footage?
+4. Why don’t the dimensions in my floor plan add up to total square footage?

 Agents sometimes expect the room dimensions to add up to the total square footage of the home.
 In reality, room dimensions will almost never add up perfectly to the total square footage.
 There are a few reasons for this, including the presence of interior walls, the thickness of interior and exterior walls, and small spaces which are not included in the dimensions.

 Dimensions are commonly used as a way to help new homeowners plan for things like furniture and flooring and should not be used to calculate overall square footage.
-Agents should rely on the total measurements for this.
+Instead, agents should rely on the total square footage that the draftsperson calculated.

 While the MLS does not contain specific guidelines for how to measure a home, its main emphasis is on avoiding “puffery” or misrepresentation.